How chemotherapy is given

-Sometimes chemotherapy is given through a drip without a pump.
-The nurses set the rate and check it regularly to make sure it is at the right speed.
+Sometimes the nurse will give the chemotherapy through a drip without a pump.
+The nurse will set the rate and check it regularly to make sure it is at the right speed.

-You, and sometimes a family member or friend, will be taught how to look after it.
+A nurse will teach you how to take care of it.
+Sometimes a family member or friend may be taught too.
 Some pumps are battery-operated, so you need to be careful not to get them wet when you are washing.
 There are also disposable pumps that are operated by a balloon mechanism or spring control.

 When the infusion is finished, there may some fluid left in the pump.
-Some pumps need to be overfilled to get the correct dose, so this may be normal.
+Some pumps need to be overfilled to get the correct dose, so this is normal.
 Your nurse or pharmacist can tell you if you should expect this.

 You usually come back to the hospital to have the pump disconnected.
 Sometimes, a district nurse will do this for you at home.
 Your chemotherapy nurse or pharmacist will explain how to look after the pump and what to do if there is a problem.

-If a drug leaks into the area around the vein while being given, this is called extravasation.
+Rarely, a drug leaks into the area around the vein while being given.
+This is called extravasation.
 This is uncommon but can happen if a cannula moves and is not in the correct position in the vein.
-Extravasation rarely happens with a lines or ports.
+Extravasation rarely happens with a line or port.

 Your nurse will be very careful to prevent extravasation when giving your chemotherapy.
 Some chemotherapy drugs can damage the tissues, so it is very important that extravasation is dealt with straight away.

-If you notice any swelling, pain, stinging or redness during your chemotherapy, tell your nurse immediately.
+Tell your nurse straight away if you have any stinging, pain, redness or swelling around the vein.
 If you develop any of these problems after you go home, contact the hospital straight away.

 There are other ways you can have chemotherapy, apart from into a vein (intravenously).
 Your chemotherapy nurse or cancer doctor will explain more about this.